-E-safety guidance
+5. E-safety guidance

 The school will continue to follow the guidance set out in Guidance for Safer Working Practice for Adults who work with children and young people in education settings.
-All staff members have read this document and understand the content in relation to online safety.
-All staff members have recently received CEOPS training around online safety.
+All staff have read this document and understand the content in relation to online safety.